melanchall/drywetmidi/Docs/articles/devices/Devices-watcher.md

 > [!IMPORTANT]
 > Devices watching API is a platform-specific one so please refer to the [Supported OS](xref:a_develop_supported_os) article to learn more.

-DryWetMIDI allows to track whether a MIDI device added to or removed from the system.
-There is [DevicesWatcher](xref:Melanchall.DryWetMidi.Multimedia.DevicesWatcher) class for that purpose.
+DryWetMIDI allows to track whether a MIDI device is added to or removed from the system.
+There is the [DevicesWatcher](xref:Melanchall.DryWetMidi.Multimedia.DevicesWatcher) class for that purpose.
 The class is singleton and you can get the instance with [Instance](xref:Melanchall.DryWetMidi.Multimedia.DevicesWatcher.Instance) property.

 `DevicesWatcher` provides two events: [DeviceAdded](xref:Melanchall.DryWetMidi.Multimedia.DevicesWatcher.DeviceAdded) and [DeviceRemoved](xref:Melanchall.DryWetMidi.Multimedia.DevicesWatcher.DeviceRemoved).
-First one will be fired when a MIDI device is added to the system, and second one – when a device removed from it.
-You can then cast device instance from the events arguments to [InputDevice](xref:Melanchall.DryWetMidi.Multimedia.InputDevice) or [OutputDevice](xref:Melanchall.DryWetMidi.Multimedia.OutputDevice).
+First one will be fired when a MIDI device is added to the system, and second one – when a device is removed from it.
+You can then cast a device instance from the event's arguments to [InputDevice](xref:Melanchall.DryWetMidi.Multimedia.InputDevice) or [OutputDevice](xref:Melanchall.DryWetMidi.Multimedia.OutputDevice).
 See following sample program:

 ```csharp
 using System;